olga-od-ua/MS3repo/README.md

 9. The following lines of code in recipes.html template are displaying errors:
  - $SCRIPT_ROOT = {{ request.script_root|tojson|safe }};
  - let json_recipes = jQuery.parseJSON({{json_data | tojson | safe}});

+ 10. Currently Dads' Favourites, Mom's Favourites, Grandma's Favourites and Grandfather's Favourites are displaying recipes that users with the relevant status (i.e. Father, Mother, Grandmother and Grandfather respectively) saved to their favourites.
+Currently a recipe gets added to such a collection even when only one user saves it.
+It would be better to create such Favourite Recipes collections when more than one user adds recipes to their Favourites (e.g. Only after 20 Fathers added Chicken Footballs to their favourites, this recipe goes to the Dads' Favourites collection).

  An attempt was made to fix the error by wrapping the result of tojson in quotes, however this created further errors.